UNITED STATES

 Transfer of Funds and Other Assets Within Our Organization

-ATRenew Inc. transfers cash to its wholly-owned subsidiaries in Hong Kong by providing loans and making capital contributions, and the Hong Kong subsidiaries transfer cash to the subsidiaries in China by making capital contributions and providing loans to them.
-Because ATRenew Inc. and its subsidiaries control the former VIE through contractual arrangements prior to unwinding of the variable interest entity structure, they were not able to make direct capital contribution to the former VIE and its subsidiaries.
+ATRenew Inc. transfers cash to its wholly-owned subsidiaries in Hong Kong by providing loans and making capital contributions, and the Hong Kong subsidiaries transfer cash to the subsidiaries in mainland China by making capital contributions and providing loans to them.
+Because ATRenew Inc. and its subsidiaries did not own equity interests of the former VIE prior to unwinding of the variable interest entity structure, they were not able to make direct capital contribution to the former VIE and its subsidiaries.
 However, if the former VIE and its subsidiaries were ever to need financial support, ATRenew Inc. and its subsidiaries may, at its option and subject to statutory limits and restrictions, provide financial support to the former VIE through loans to the shareholders of the former VIE, who in turn inject the amount into the former VIE as capital contribution or entrustment loans to the former VIE and its subsidiaries.

 6

-The following selected consolidated statements of operations and comprehensive loss data for the years ended December 31, 2020, 2021 and 2022, selected consolidated balance sheets data as of December 31, 2021 and 2022, and selected consolidated statements of cash flows data for the years ended December 31, 2020, 2021 and 2022 have been derived from our audited consolidated financial statements included in this annual report beginning on page F-1.
-The selected consolidated statements of operations and comprehensive loss data for the years ended December 31, 2018 and 2019, the selected consolidated balance sheets data as of December 31, 2018, 2019 and 2020, and the selected consolidated statements of cash flows data for the years ended December 31, 2018 and 2019 have been derived from our audited consolidated financial statements not included in this annual report.
+The following selected consolidated statements of operations and comprehensive loss data for the years ended December 31, 2021, 2022 and 2023, selected consolidated balance sheets data as of December 31, 2022 and 2023, and selected consolidated statements of cash flows data for the years ended December 31, 2021, 2022 and 2023 have been derived from our audited consolidated financial statements included in this annual report beginning on page F-1.
+The selected consolidated statements of operations and comprehensive loss data for the years ended December 31, 2019 and 2020, the selected consolidated balance sheets data as of December 31, 2019, 2020 and 2021, and the selected consolidated statements of cash flows data for the years ended December 31, 2019 and 2020 have been derived from our audited consolidated financial statements not included in this annual report.
 Our consolidated financial statements are prepared and presented in accordance with U.S. GAAP.
 Our historical results are not necessarily indicative of results expected for future periods.
 You should read this Selected Consolidated Financial Data section together with our consolidated financial statements and the related notes and “Item 5.
 Operating and Financial Review and Prospects” below.

 |